Miltondz/IdeaSaver/README.md

   - Redesigned the Settings page into logical cards for better organization.
   - Improved the layout of the note details dialog in the History page for better use of space.
   - Styled semi-hidden buttons with unique border colors for easy identification (Feedback: purple, History: blue, Debug: yellow).
+  - Added visual success (green highlight) and error (red highlight) indicators on the record page after an action is performed.

 **Fixes:**